-Why Do I Need Stump Removal?
+Why Do I Need Spring Tree Stump Removal?

-Tree stumps can hide behind clumps of overgrown grass or weedy areas.
-Children running may miss them and fall, which can lead to injuries.
+Tree stumps, and especially tree root systems, also pose tripping hazards.
+Stumps can hide behind clumps of overgrown grass or weedy areas.
+Children running around and playing may miss them and fall, leading to injuries.
 Individuals performing yard work may also miss the stumps and run into

 What Happens to the Stump?